 Welcome!
-I’m Karyn Danielle Chylewski...I coach business leaders
+I’m Karyn Chylewski.

 You want them to be engaged, you want them to contribute their gifts, you're just not sure the best way to go about it.

 Leadership roles are often handed out to top performers, those who have mastered their area of expertise.
 But job performance and leadership are two different beasts.
 Leadership comes from the heart and often what works is not on the training schedule.
 You are on your own to navigate and juggle everyone's different personalities, how to build trust, how to inspire and influence your team, how to teach adults with different learning styles, all while motivating the masses.
 At some point, we all get stuck.

 What gets us stuck in the mud?